 The Braconid wasp is a beneficial insect that can help you control hornworms in your garden.
 This wasp lays it’s eggs on worm and when they hatch the larvae will feed on the hornworm.
 So if you come across a hornworm covered in white eggs- leave it!
 And allow more beneficials to be born in your garden.

 Use companion planting to help attract these wasps.
-Planting herbs such as basil, cilantro, thyme and oregano in your tomato beds will attract the braconid wasp and reduce the number of hornworms in your garden!
+Planting herbs such as basil, cilantro, thyme, rosemary and oregano in your tomato beds will attract the braconid wasp and reduce the number of hornworms in your garden!

 Related Reading: The Best Tomato Companion Plants for Your Garden